Mondays – Fridays

 LASC's Behavioral Intervention Team is here for you!

-The LASC BIT is comprised of: Student Services administrators and staff, faculty's Sheriff’s Department personnel, Higher Education Assessment Team, and Department of Mental Health professionals.
+The LASC BIT is comprised of: Student Services administrators and staff, faculty's Sheriff’s Department personnel, Higher Education Assessment Team, Student Health Center Mental Health Counselors, and Department of Mental Health professionals.

 For immediate support, complete this form.